Contributing¶

 to your project, adjusting the workflow list to those you actually use.

-Similarly, add a Dependabot configuration to keep workflow version pins up to date automatically:
+Similarly, add a Dependabot configuration to keep workflow SHA pins up to date automatically:

 version: 2